De Drie Graefjes

 De Drie Graefjes | Eggertstraat 1

-You won’t be able to have “just a tiny slice” at Baksels, which whips up an assortment of homemade cakes, brownies and cupcakes daily at its location in Amsterdam West.
-Grab a slice of your favourite cake and take a seat inside (or take it home!) to savour the flavour of these delectable cakes, all made with love by the owner.
+You won’t be able to have “just a tiny slice” at Baksels, which whips up an assortment of homemade cakes and brownies daily at its location in Amsterdam West.
+Grab a slice of your favourite cake and take a seat inside (or take it home!) to savour the flavour of these delectable cakes, all made with love by the dedicated team.

 Baksels | Bilderdijkstraat 201